Bob Blackman: Early life and career

-Blackman studied at the University of Liverpool and left with a Bachelor of Science degree.
+Robert Blackman was born on 26 April 1956 in Kensington.
+After three A-levels, he studied maths and physics at the University of Liverpool, where he graduated with a BSc.
 While at Liverpool, he was president of the students' union.

-He joined the sales team of Burroughs Machines (later Unisys) on graduation.
-He worked in various sales and management positions for BT and worked at their training school in Milton Keynes as a tutor and later as a regulatory compliance manager for BT until his election to Parliament.
+After graduation, he joined the sales team of Burroughs Machines (later Unisys).
+Blackman worked in various sales and management positions for BT and worked at their training school in Milton Keynes as a tutor and later as a regulatory compliance manager for BT until his election to Parliament.

 Political career

 Blackman unsuccessfully stood as the Conservative candidate in the Tokyngton ward of Brent London Borough Council in 1986.
-In 1990, he stood in the Preston ward and was elected; he retained the seat until 2010, when he did not stand.
+A few months later, in November 1986, he stood in the Preston ward in a by-election and was elected; he retained the seat until 2010, when he did not stand.
 He was the leader of the Conservative group on Brent council from 1990 to 2010, having been council leader between 1991 and 1996, when his party lost control of the council.
 From June 2006 to May 2010, he was deputy leader of Brent Council, the Conservatives having formed a coalition with the Liberal Democrats.

-He unsuccessfully stood as the Conservative parliamentary candidate for Brent South at the 1992 election, for Bedford at the 1997 election, and for Brent North at the 2005 election.

 He stood as the Conservative Party candidate for the London Assembly constituency of Brent and Harrow at the 2000 elections, losing to the Labour candidate Toby Harris.
 He defeated Harris at the 2004 assembly elections and was elected as the Conservative group's whip on the London Assembly.

-In the 2008 Assembly election, Blackman lost his seat to the Labour candidate Navin Shah by 1,649 votes.
+In the 2008 London Assembly election, Blackman lost his seat to the Labour candidate Navin Shah by 1,649 votes.

-Member of Parliament
+In 2024, Blackman successfully ran for the position of chairman of the Conservative party's "1922 Committee".
+He won against fellow backbencher Geoffrey Clifton-Brown by 61 votes to 37 – with 98 votes cast.

+Parliamentary career

+At the 1992 general election, Blackman stood for election in Brent South, coming second with 30.5% of the vote behind the incumbent Labour MP Paul Boateng.

+Blackman stood in Bedford at the 1997 general election, coming second with 33.7% of the vote behind the Labour candidate Patrick Hall.

+At the 2005 general election, Blackman stood for election in Brent North, coming second with 33% of the vote behind the incumbent Labour MP Barry Gardiner.

+He has taken the oath of allegiance on both the King James Version and the Bhagavad Gita multiple times.

+1st term (2010–2015)

-In the 2010 general election, Blackman gained the Harrow East constituency from Labour's Tony McNulty.
-He was re-elected in 2015 and 2017.
+At the 2010 general election, Blackman was elected to Parliament as MP for Harrow East with 44.7% of the vote and a majority of 3,403.

-In 2010 he was elected a member of the Communities and Local Government Select Committee and was elected secretary of the 1922 Committee in 2015 (serving jointly with Nigel Evans until 8 January 2020 when Evans became second deputy chairman of Ways and Means).
-In Parliament, Blackman serves on the Procedure Committee, the Backbench Business Committee and the Housing, Communities and Local Government Committee.
+In 2010, Blackman was elected a member of the Communities and Local Government Select Committee and was elected secretary of the 1922 Committee in 2015 (serving jointly with Nigel Evans until 8 January 2020 when Evans became second deputy chairman of Ways and Means).